bjornaer/chat-and-go/README.md

 - [ ] Normalize DB --> kill the data redundancies
 - [ ] Add tests!!!
 - [ ] Split the frontend in a microservice in itslef
+- [ ] Encrypt Message content
+- [ ] Add Auth - and also encrypt passwords when they are added

 ### Bibliography